claudiorivera/todo-list/README.md

-# express-app-template
+# todo-list

-A template for making an Express app.
+A simple to-do list, which was made for a homework assignment.